Should you overpay your mortgage or invest the money?

 In the second scenario, you don’t make any overpayments – just your normal mortgage repayments; the money you would have used for overpayments are instead invested.

-To see which one works out better financially, you have to compare the two wealth columns.
 Depending on your figures, one scenario should outperform the other for a couple of years before the two switch around.

 Pros and cons of investing

-Firstly, as ever with investing, past performance is not an indicator of future returns so even if there’s a historical rate for average returns, there’s no guarantee that you will hit that number.
+Even if there’s a historical rate for average returns, there’s no guarantee that you will hit that number.

-The returns could be less than what you would have saved on your mortgage interest.
 What’s more, you could even lose everything, which is why it’s important you should never invest what you can’t afford to lose.

-Invested money is theoretically more liquid than overpaying your mortgage though – you can generally request to have your money transferred back to your bank account within a couple of days.
+Invested money is theoretically more liquid than overpaying your mortgage – you can generally request to have your money transferred back to your bank account within a couple of days.

 If you have a stocks and shares ISA, you can take advantage of the tax benefits that will give you as well.